 Closing thoughts on going to a White Sox Game with a baby

-Our little one is now headed into their third baseball season of life.
-In addition to the White Sox game, they have been to games for the Chicago Cubs, New York Mets and New York Yankees.
+Our little has grown up to really love baseball.
+In addition to the White Sox game, they have now been to games for the Chicago Cubs, New York Mets, New York Yankees, Philadelphia Phillies and Boston Red Sox.
 Out of all of those stadiums, the Chicago White Sox offers the most in terms of kid-friendly experiences.

 The White Sox Kids Club is the best kids program we’ve seen, and we love that it’s free and includes regular free prizes.
 The variety of food options was great, and we liked that mobile ordering was an option.
 The stadium has a ton of standing room viewing, which is great for parents who want to watch the game but don’t want to confine their toddler to their small seat space.